drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_18.md

   * Go to the DragonLord's castle.
   * Go get the Loto Sword.
     ![DragonLord Castle Map][2]
-  * Equip the Loto Sword in the DL fight.
+  * Equip the Loto Sword in the next fight.
+  * Fight enemies going through here to reach level 18.
+Flee fights with RockGolem, BlueDragon, and AxeKnight.
+RedDragon is what you are hoping for.

 ## DragonLord 1 (Split 14)